danainjax/bf/NOTES.md

 ____________________________________
 STRETCH

+C. Create a search form with multiple dropdown bars for the books/index

-C. VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
+D. VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
     1. Add logos=> buttons for social logins (google/fb)

-D. FEATURE REQUEST
+E. FEATURE REQUEST
     i.
 DATA//Add a link to the NY Times Book review or review on some website for the current book
     1. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature
     2. Think of an additional model possibly to add as an enhancement to this app.